-Very occasionally tourists may stay at Mwaya Beach if there’s room.
+Although we have volunteer opportunities in Africa we also have some visitor accommodation too.
+Occasionally tourists may stay at Mwaya Beach if there’s room.
 We have two chalets for short stays and guests in addition to the volunteers’ chalets, and we also have three cottages at a nearby property called Lowani Beach where visitors may also stay.
 We charge US$30 per person per night (paid prior to arrival) for accommodation in the chalets and cottages (if available), which includes food and soft drinks.
 We are not actively trying to attract tourists – our main focus is to provide a good base for our volunteers.

 Can my family and friends stay at Mwaya Beach?